 3. White vinegar + lemon

 An alternative to alcohol, the acid in vinegar is said to soften nail polish while the lemon juice boosts its effectiveness and gives it a fresh(er) scent.
-Pour some vinegar into a small bowl and add the juice of 1-2 lemons.
+Pour some vinegar into a small bowl and add the juice of 1 or 2 lemons.
 Use a cotton ball to apply and gently scrub away at the polish.
 If needed, gently file off any remaining specks of paint.

 A dollop of toothpaste is all you need to get rid of lingering polish.
-Simply dab a pea-size amount onto nails and buff in a circular motion using a paper towel.
-As you scrub, the paint will slowly wear away until you’re left with perfectly clean nails.
+Simply dab a pea-sized amount onto your nails and buff in a circular motion using a paper towel.
+As you scrub, the polish will slowly wear away until you’re left with perfectly clean nails.

-In a small bowl, mix 1/2 cup hydrogen peroxide with ¼ cup hot water and soak for 10 minutes.
-Once the polish has softened slightly, gently scrape it off as best you can using your fingers, a cuticle stick or the back of a small spoon.
+In a small bowl, mix ½ cup of hydrogen peroxide with ¼ cup of hot water, and soak for 10 minutes.
+Once the polish has softened slightly, gently scrape it off as best you can using your fingers, a cuticle stick, or the back of a small spoon.
 Use a nail file or buff block to remove any stubborn bits.

 7. Peel it off